jniewt/update-cloudflare-dyndns/README.md

    file to match your environment.

 ## Limitations
-- Only supports IPv4 A records for now
+- Only supports IPv4 A records for now (no IPv6 port forwarding in the FritzBox, also dynamic IPv6 seem to be missing the point of IPv6)